Ownership: Intellectual property

 Patents, trademarks and designs fall into a particular subset of intellectual property known as industrial property.

 Like other forms of property, intellectual property (or rather the exclusive rights which subsist in the IP) can be transferred (with or without consideration) or licensed to third parties.
 In some jurisdictions it is possible to use intellectual property as collateral for a loan.

 The basic public policy rationale for the protection of intellectual property is that IP laws facilitate and encourage disclosure of innovation into the public domain for the common good, by granting authors and inventors exclusive rights to exploit their works and invention for a limited period.

 However, various schools of thought are critical of the very concept of intellectual property, and some characterise IP as intellectual protectionism.
 There is ongoing debate as to whether IP laws truly operate to confer the stated public benefits, and whether the protection they are said to provide is appropriate in the context of innovation derived from such things as traditional knowledge and folklore, and patents for software and business methods.
 Manifestations of this controversy can be seen in the way different jurisdictions decide whether to grant intellectual property protection in relation to subject matter of this kind, and the stark divide on issues of the role and scope of intellectual property laws.

 Chattel slavery

-"Slavery" is usually taken to mean chattel slavery.
+The term "Slavery" is commonly understood to refer to chattel slavery.